nikiforov-alexander/pt4-spark-blog/README.md

     page, using before filter.
 * [10.] (#task-10) Use CSS to style headings, font colors, blog entry container colors, body colors.
+### Extra Credit
+* [11.] (#task-11)
+    Add tags to blog entries, which enables the ability to categorize.
+    A blog entry can exist with no tags, or have multiple tags.
 <hr>

 [resources]:src/main/resources